English drama: Renaissance: Elizabethan and Jacobean periods

-Though most of his plays met with success, it was in his later years, that Shakespeare wrote what have been considered his greatest plays: Hamlet, Othello, King Lear, Macbeth, Antony and Cleopatra.
-In his final period, Shakespeare turned to romance or tragicomedy and completed three more major plays: Cymbeline, The Winter's Tale and The Tempest, as well as the collaboration, Pericles, Prince of Tyre.
+Though most of his plays met with success, it was in his later years that Shakespeare wrote what have been considered his greatest plays: Hamlet, Othello, King Lear, Macbeth, Antony and Cleopatra.
+In his final period, Shakespeare turned to romance or tragicomedy and completed three more major plays: Cymbeline, The Winter's Tale and The Tempest, as well as the collaboration Pericles, Prince of Tyre.
 Less bleak than the tragedies, these four plays are graver in tone than the comedies of the 1590s, but they end with reconciliation and the forgiveness of potentially tragic errors.
 Shakespeare collaborated on two further surviving plays, Henry VIII and The Two Noble Kinsmen, probably with John Fletcher.

-Other important playwrights of this period include Christopher Marlowe, Thomas Dekker, John Fletcher Francis Beaumont, Ben Jonson, and John Webster.

 Other important figures in Elizabethan theatre include Christopher Marlowe (1564–1593), Thomas Dekker (c.
-1572 – 1632), John Fletcher (1579–1625) and Francis Beaumont (1584–1616).
+1572 – 1632), John Fletcher (1579–1625), Francis Beaumont (1584–1616), Ben Jonson (c.
+1572 – 1637), and John Webster (c.
+1578 – c.
+1632).
 Marlowe (1564–1593) was born only a few weeks before Shakespeare and must have known him.
 Marlowe's subject matter is different from Shakespeare's as it focuses more on the moral drama of the renaissance man than any other thing.
 Marlowe was fascinated and terrified by the new frontiers opened by modern science.
 Drawing on German lore, he introduced the story of Faust to England in his play Doctor Faustus (c.
-1592), a scientist and magician who is obsessed by the thirst of knowledge and the desire to push man's technological power to its limits.
-At the end of a twenty-four years' covenant with the devil he has to surrender his soul to him.
-Beaumont and Fletcher are less-known, but they may have helped Shakespeare write some of his best dramas, and were popular at the time.
+1592), a scientist and magician obsessed by the thirst for knowledge and the desire to push man's technological power to its limits.
+At the end of a 24-year covenant with the devil, Faust must surrender his soul to him.
+Beaumont and Fletcher are less known, but they may have helped Shakespeare write some of his best dramas, and were popular at the time.
 One of Beaumont and Fletcher's chief merits was that of realising how feudalism and chivalry had turned into snobbery and make-believe and that new social classes were on the rise.
-Beaumont's comedy, The Knight of the Burning Pestle (1607), satirises the rising middle class and especially of those nouveaux riches who pretend to dictate literary taste without knowing much literature at all.
+Beaumont's comedy The Knight of the Burning Pestle (1607) satirises the rising middle class and especially the nouveaux riches who pretend to dictate literary taste without knowing much literature at all.